UMWEDU/umw-residencelife-sync/_pages/break-housing.md

 Failure to meet the deadline published below will result in a $25 late fee being added to your break housing bill.

 <strong>Thanksgiving &amp; Spring Breaks:</strong>
-Break Housing Applications are due in MyUMW by the Friday before the Residence Halls close for break.
+Break Housing Applications are due in MyUMW by the Friday the week before the Residence Halls close for break.

 <strong>Winter Break:</strong>
 Break Housing Applications are due in MyUMW by the last day of classes for the fall semester.